pizzimathy/simple-engine-ui/README.md

 You can include the `ng-app` attribute anywhere.

-2. create normal `div` and include anywhere in your javascript.
+or create a normal `div` and include anywhere in your javascript.

     // index.js